applitools/javascript-examples/Selenium4/crawler/README.md

-# JavaScript Sitemap Crawler
+# JavaScript Virtual Grid Sitemap Crawler

-### Quickly collect screenshots of all your website pages and responsiveness.
+### Quickly collect screenshots of all your website pages and responsive viewports.

 ### To use: